GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

 .. _-Q:

 **-Q**
-    Do not make any flexure calculations but instead take the chosen transfer function given the parameters you selected and evaluate it for a range of wavenumbers and times; see the note on transfer functions below.
+    Do not make any flexure calculations but instead take the chosen response function given the parameters you selected and evaluate it for a range of wavenumbers and times; see the note on transfer functions below.